Navy Criminal Disqualifications for Enlistment Requirements

 For the purposes of enlistment in the military, there is no such thing as a "sealed record," or an "expunged record."
 One is required, by law, to list all incidents where one was arrested or charged, regardless of the final outcome.

 Whether or not an offense "counts" or not, depends on whether there was a conviction or any type of adverse adjudication.
 When it comes to criminal offenses, enlistment qualifications, and waivers, the following definitions apply.

 A conviction is the act of finding a person guilty of a crime, offense or other violation of law by a court or competent jurisdiction or other authorized adjudicative authority.
 This includes fines and forfeiture of bond in lieu of trial.

 Adverse Adjudication (Adult or Juvenile)

-A judgment that all further action in a case be stayed.
-Frequently referred to as a "stet", it is often used by prosecutors to dispose of criminal action without actually having to try a case on its merits.
-A "stet" may be considered as equivalent to dropping charges if the prosecutor does not contemplate any further proceedings on the case and the case has not been handled through a pretrial deferment program.
+A stet process is a judgment that all further action in a case be stayed.
+Frequently referred to as a "stet," it is often used by prosecutors to dispose of criminal action without actually having to try a case on its merits.
+A stet may be considered as equivalent to dropping charges if the prosecutor does not contemplate any further proceedings on the case and the case has not been handled through a pretrial deferment program.
 A letter from the district attorney is required to verify a stet.

-Commonly called "nol pros".
-A formal entry on the record that the prosecutor will not prosecute the case any further.
-A "nol pros" may be considered equivalent to dropping charges if the prosecutor does not contemplate any further proceedings on the case and the case has not been handled through a pretrial deferment program.
+Commonly called "nol pros," nolle prosequi is a formal entry on the record that the prosecutor will not prosecute the case any further.
+A nol pros may be considered equivalent to dropping charges if the prosecutor does not contemplate any further proceedings on the case and the case has not been handled through a pretrial deferment program.
 For enlistment purposes, the Navy classifies offenses into four areas:

-- Chart D – Felonies -- requires a waiver for one or more violations.
-Note: Felony waivers are extremely rare.
+- Chart D – Felonies: Requires a waiver for one or more violations.
+Felony waivers are extremely rare.